-In 2019 the city of Selah residence approved a .35 per thousand assessed valuation levy to support the operations and maintenance of the fire department.
+In 2019 the City of Selah residence approved a .35 per thousand assessed valuation levy to support the operations and maintenance of the fire department.
 At the same time our fire district residence approved a lid lift of .35 per thousand assessed valuation bringing their total contribution to \$1.11 per thousand assessed valuation.
-These two levies, along with a Public Safety Utility Tax approved by the city council in 2015 to supports equipment replacement, should provide adequate funding for several years with current expenditures.
+These two levies, along with a Public Safety Utility Tax approved by the City Council in 2015 to support equipment replacement, should provide adequate funding for current expenditures until the need for more fulltime employees is required.

-This capital improvement plan is intended to be a fluid plan that is updated on needs, available funding and new technology to meet the Department's mission.
+This capital improvement plan is intended to be a fluid plan that is updated on needs, available funding and new technology to meet the department's mission.
 This plan should be used and modified annually when preparing the following year's budget to ensure capital projects are planned out based on need and available funding.
 There are many variables when making capital purchases, this plan is to provide a road map for the future that allows for detours and route changes to be made well in advance of need.